THE WEINBERG CENTER TEAM

 Malya Kurzweil Levin, Esq.

-Malya is the Senior Staff Attorney at The Weinberg Center.
+Malya is the Assistant Director and General Counsel at The Weinberg Center.
 In this role, she represents victims of acute elder abuse from throughout New York City and Westchester County in a wide variety of legal fora.
 Malya has spoken extensively about various aspects of elder abuse to professional and community audiences, and has also published prolifically on the subject, with a primary focus on the role of legal tools and policies in elder abuse cases.
 Malya is the coordinator of Westchester County’s Elder Abuse Multidisciplinary Team.
 She is on the Executive Committee of the New York State Bar Association Elder Law Section, and a member of its Elder Abuse Committee.
 Malya was named one of The New York Jewish Week’s “36 Under 36” for 2018.
 She graduated cum laude from Brooklyn Law School in 2012 and is a certified Reiki energy healer.

 Meredith Levine, LMSW